trinodb/trino/presto-docs/src/main/sphinx/connector/kafka.rst

 ``kafka.table-names``
 ^^^^^^^^^^^^^^^^^^^^^

 Comma-separated list of all tables provided by this catalog.
-A table name can be unqualified (simple name) and will be put into the default schema (see below) or qualified with a schema name (``<schema-name>.<table-name>``).
+A table name can be unqualified (simple name), and is then placed into the default schema (see below), or it can be qualified with a schema name (``<schema-name>.<table-name>``).

 For each table defined here, a table description file (see below) may exist.
 If no table description file exists, the table name is used as the topic name on Kafka and no data columns are mapped into the table.
-The table will still contain all internal columns (see below).
+The table still contains all internal columns (see below).

 This property is required; there is no default and at least one table must be defined.

 ``kafka.default-schema``
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Defines the schema which will contain all tables that were defined without a qualifying schema name.
+Defines the schema which contains all tables that were defined without a qualifying schema name.

 This property is optional; the default is ``default``.